Floressek/ClimbingBetaBrakes/README.md

 The application allows users to:
 - Automatically detect climbing holds in photos using computer vision
 - Create routes by selecting holds and adding descriptions
-- Add directional arrows and comments between holds
+- Add connection lines (Bézier curves) between holds to represent climbing movements
 - Share routes with other climbers
 - Browse and discover routes created by the climbing community

 ## Technical Requirements
-- Python 3.8 or higher
+- Python 3.12 or higher
 - PyQt5 for the user interface
 - Roboflow API key for hold detection
+- System operacyjny: Windows 10/11, Linux (Ubuntu 20.04+), macOS (10.15+)
-- Additional dependencies listed in requirements/base.txt
+- Additional dependencies listed in pyproject.toml

 ## Installation